-ACIP announces recommended 2013 adult immunization scheduleJanuary 28th, 2013 in Health /
+ACIP announces recommended 2013 adult immunization scheduleJanuary 28, 2013 in Medicine & Health / Health

 The Center for Disease Control and Prevention's Advisory Committee on Immunization Practices (ACIP) announced its recommended 2013 adult immunization schedule that includes important updates to the pneumococcal, Tdap (tetanus, diphtheria, and acellular pertussis), and influenza vaccines.
 Because current vaccination rates are low, ACIP also urges health care providers to regularly assess patient vaccination histories and implement intervention strategies to increase adherence.
 This recommendation will be published in Annals of Internal Medicine, the flagship journal of the American College of Physicians (ACP).